marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Search Warrants

 Search warrants are only filed with clerks of courts after they have been executed.
-Executed search warrants are automatically sealed and can only be viewed with the court's permission.
+Executed search warrants are automatically sealed and may only be viewed with the court's permission.
 However, individuals whose properties or premises were searched will receive copies of the search warrant and its return documents, such as an inventory of items seized during the search.

 Child Support Warrant